Israel–Jordan peace treaty: Signing

 On 26 October 1994, Jordan and Israel signed the peace treaty in a ceremony held in the Arava valley of Israel, north of Eilat and near the Jordanian border.
 Prime Minister Rabin and Prime Minister Abdelsalam al-Majali signed the treaty and the President of Israel Ezer Weizman shook hands with King Hussein.
-Clinton observed, accompanied by US Secretary of State Warren Christopher.
+Clinton observed, accompanied by US secretary of state Warren Christopher.
 Thousands of colorful balloons released into the sky ended the event.

 Egypt welcomed the agreement while Syria ignored it.
 The Lebanese militia group Hezbollah resisted the treaty and 20 minutes prior to the ceremony launched mortar and rocket attacks against northern Galilee towns.
 Israeli residents, who were forced to evacuate the towns for the safety of shelters, took with them transistor radios and mobile TVs in order not to miss the historical moment of signing a second peace treaty with an Arab state.

 Content

 The peace treaty consists of a preamble, 30 articles, 5 annexes, and agreed minutes.
-It settles issues about territory, security, water, and co-operation on a range of subjects.
+It settles issues about territory, security, water, and cooperation on a range of subjects.